rxseven/docker-playground/README.md

 ```
 127.0.0.1 onigiri-webapp.herokuapp.com
 ```

+**127.0.0.1** is the loopback Internet protocol (IP) address also referred to as the **localhost**.
+The address is used to establish an IP connection to the same machine or computer being used by the end-user.
+For more information, see [127.0.0.1 – What Are its Uses and Why is it Important?](http://www.tech-faq.com/127-0-0-1.html).

+> **Resolving host names with a Hosts file** – Domain names or IP addresses on a local machine can be resolved by adding entries in the local [Hosts file](https://en.wikipedia.org/wiki/Hosts_(file)).
+Entries in the local Hosts file have the added advantage that the system can run the application server, even when disconnected from the network.

 > Note: if you want to run the live version of Onigiri, you must remove the production domain from the Hosts file.
 Otherwise, the request will be made to `127.0.0.1` which is your `localhost` instead.